Pirate FlagPirates and PrivateersPirate Flag

 If you're not sure, here's a sample newsletter to read.
 I hope you enjoy!

-Note to subscribers: If you fail to receive your newsletter, it's possible that your e-mail provider returned it to me for one of several reasons: they deem it to be junk mail; your mailbox is over quote; access to your account is denied; or you changed e-mail address and forgot to notify me of the change.
+Note to subscribers: If you fail to receive your newsletter, it's possible that your e-mail provider returned it to me for one of several reasons: they deem it to be junk mail; your mailbox is over quota; access to your account is denied; or you changed your e-mail address and forgot to notify me of the change.
 Contact me and we will try to resolve the problem.

 Skull & crossbones = return to